PacktPublishing/Containers-for-Developers-Handbook/Chapter1/Readme.md

 Once downloaded, execute the “Docker Desktop Installer.exe” binary.
 You will be asked to choose between Hyper-V or WSL2 backend virtualization and we will choose WSL2.
 ![Docker Desktop WSL2](./images/ch1_lab5.png)

-After clicking “OK” button, installation process will begging uncompressing required files (libraries, binaries, default configurations, ...etc).
+After clicking “OK” button, installation process will begin uncompressing required files (libraries, binaries, default configurations, ...etc).
 This could take some time (1-3 minutes) depending on your host’s disk speed and compute resources.
 ![Docker Desktop Installation](./images/ch1_lab5.png)

 As final step, we will be asked to logout and login again because our user was added to new system groups (docker) to enable access to remote docker daemon via operating system pipes (similar to Unix sockets).